microsoft/vscode-cpptools/launch.md

   Full path to debug server to launch.

 * #### `debugServerArgs`
-  Arguments for the the debugger server.
+  Arguments for the debugger server.

 * #### `serverStarted`
   Server-started pattern to look for in the debug server output.